 General advice on caring for your puppy, kitten or rabbit is available from BSAVA Petsavers Guides here.

 The BSAVA and BVBA have put together a Q&A for pet owners to help them prepare their pets for return to normal life as lockdown eases.
 The Q&A explains some key behavioural issues that might be encountered by owners and how these can be prevented and managed.
 Topics include separation-related issues, animals becoming anxious as the world around them becomes busier and noisier, and puppies lacking appropriate skills when greeting animals (including dogs and people) from other households.
 Please access the Q&A here.

 RCVS have issued advice for clients that aims to manage client expectations of the services veterinary practices can offer during the current situation.
 It should help them understand how vets are currently required to prioritise public health and safety, whilst also working to uphold animal health and welfare in extremely challenging circumstances.
 You can point clients to this advice which is available here.

 The following advice on pet behaviour has been made available from the BVA -

 Advice for all clients regarding behavioural changes in their pets

 Advice sheets for puppy owners

 CFSG has provided advice for breeders and animal related businesses (excluding veterinary practices) to support them operating in a safe manner to protect the health of their staff and clients.
-Government is keen to see businesses continue to operate unless they are on the list of explicitly banned businesses and venues.
-This is subject to businesses complying with the requirements relating to social distancing and hygiene.
-Further information can be found here and here.
+Government is keen to see businesses continue to operate, however, this is subject to businesses complying with the requirements relating to social distancing and hygiene.
+Further information can be found here.